streetwriters/notesnook/docs/importing/mardown-file.md

 label: Markdown files
 order: 700
 ---
-# How to import markdown files
+# How to import notes from markdown files

 To import markdown files to notesnook go to Notesnook Importer on your PC/Laptop.